Accessibility Skip to Top Navigation Skip to Main Content Home | Change Text Size | Contact IRS | About IRS | Site Map | Español | Help

 2. pays other debts before paying the priority tax claims.

 2. Personal liability is limited to the value of the assets that the fiduciary distributes in violation of federal priority.
-Section 3713(b) states: "A representative of a person or an estate (except a trustee under title 11) paying any part of a debt of the person or estate before paying a claim of the Government is liable to the extent of the payment for unpaid claims of the Government."
+31 USC 3713(b) states: "A representative of a person or an estate (except a trustee under title 11) paying any part of a debt of the person or estate before paying a claim of the Government is liable to the extent of the payment for unpaid claims of the Government."

-3. Examples of the types of fiduciaries include executors, administrators, and personal representatives of insolvent estates; receivers; assignees; and officers of dissolved corporations.
-See IRC § 7701(a)(6).The common characteristic of persons liable under 31 USC § 3713(b) is that "they are given possession and control of assets of debtors and are charged with the payment of debtors’ obligations."
-United States v.
+3. Examples of the types of fiduciaries include executors, administrators, and personal representatives of insolvent estates; receivers; assignees; and officers of insolvent corporations.
+See IRC 7701 (a)(6).
+The common characteristic of persons liable under 31 USC 3713(b) is that they are given possession and control of assets of debtors and are charged with the payment of debtor’s obligations consistent with the creditors’ rights and priorities.
+See King v.
+United States, 379 U.S. 329(1964); United States v.
 Whitney, 654 F.2d 607 (9th Cir.
 1981); United States v.
 Crocker, 313 F.2d 946, 949 (9th Cir.
 1963) (holding the fact that a receiver is appointed by the court does not make the receiver immune from liability).

 4. Fiduciaries generally are charged with:

-1. gathering the debtor’s or decedent’s assets;
+1. gathering the debtor’s or decedent’s assets,

-2. administering the assets, including liquidating the assets as appropriate;
+2. administering the assets, including liquidating the assets as appropriate,

-3. paying creditors; and
+3. paying creditors, and

 4. distributing any remaining assets back to the debtor, heirs, or beneficiaries.